 State and local MCH agencies have a wealth of information that remains largely unacknowledged because of the time that it takes to publish these findings in the scientific literature.
 The Maternal and Child Health Bureau (MCHB) recognizes the value of the results from program evaluations, findings from pilot programs, and analyses of State- and local-level data, and understands that State and Local agencies need additional resources to be able to develop articles for publication.

 To achieve this goal, the MCHB, in conjunction with CDC, is offering technical assistance and support in the development of publishable articles on timely MCH topics by State and local MCH programs and agencies.
-This assistance will be provided by the MCHB’s Maternal and Child Health Information Resource Center (MCHIRC) at no cost to the agencies.
-The MCHIRC’s highly qualified staff and consultants will help turn State and local MCH research and evaluation findings into articles for peer-reviewed journals.
+This assistance will be provided by the Maternal and Child Health Epidemiology and Statistics Program (MCHESP) at no cost to the agencies.
+The MCHESP's highly qualified staff and consultants will help turn State and local MCH research and evaluation findings into articles for peer-reviewed journals.
 Services are offered for all phases of article development, submission, and publication.